The Cut Guide · Reference Fancy Shape · Step Cut Family

 What Retailers Won't Tell You

-SI1 inclusions that are invisible to the naked eye in a round brilliant are often clearly visible in an emerald cut of the same grade.
-The step-cut's open facets act as a magnifying lens.
-VS2 is the floor; VS1 or better is strongly recommended above 1.5 carats.
-Never buy an emerald cut on clarity grade alone — request the GIA plot and check inclusion position.
+SI1 inclusions invisible in a round brilliant are often plainly visible in an emerald cut — the step facets act as a window, not a mirror.
+VS2 is the floor; VS1 or better above 1.5ct.
+Request the GIA inclusion plot and check where inclusions sit — position matters as much as grade.

 The Cut Guide · Assessment · Emerald Cut